MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/azure-active-directory-integration-with-mdm.md

 Use the following steps to register a cloud-based MDM application with Azure AD.
 At this time, you need to work with the Azure AD engineering team to expose this application through the Azure AD app gallery.

-1. Login to the Azure Management Portal using an admin account in your home tenant.
+1. Log in to the Azure Management Portal using an admin account in your home tenant.
 2. In the left navigation, click on the **Active Directory**.
 3. Click the directory tenant where you want to register the application.